joelmnz/py_github_release_watcher/README.md

 ## Deployment

-This application can be easily deployed using GitHub Pages:
+This application can be easily deployed using GitHub Pages or any static file hosting service:

+### GitHub Pages

 1. Fork this repository or create a new one and add the `index.html` file.
 2. Go to your repository settings on GitHub.